-Our intervention takes a small step towards addressing market-level challenges limiting successful contracting.
-Farmers in the treatment group had access to a minimum quality bonus of 40 CFA/kg conditional on the results of an aflatoxin quality test.
-This quality bonus was promised on top of the government-set price that cooperatives typically pay, representing a roughly 20% premium over that government price.
-Treated farmers increased total output sales to the cooperative by about 65% relative to farmers in the control group, selling 19% of their groundnut production to the cooperative.
+Our intervention takes a small step towards impacting the commercialization decisions of farmers.
+Treated farmers increased total output sales to the cooperative by about 65% relative to farmers in the control group.
 However, farmers in the treated group still elected to sell 41% of their output on the spot market which offers no aflatoxin-contingent pricing.
 Given high market prices outside the cooperatives, farmers with high-quality production faced a much smaller trade-off when choosing where to sell, whereas farmers with low-quality production were unambiguously better off selling on spot markets.
-Although our intervention improves output aggregation for the cooperative, the effect is small in magnitude.
-Our paper provides a cautionary tale, in line with findings in Ashraf et al. (2009) and Bernard et al. (2017), that resolving individual-level constraints for smallholder farmers may be insufficient when market-level forces undermine farmer incentives.
+Although our intervention improves output aggregation for the cooperative, the effect is relatively small in magnitude, about twice the value of the credit provided on average.
+We also find that changes in commercialization behavior do not persist to the subsequent season, when the contract was no longer available.
+Our paper provides a cautionary tale, in line with findings in Ashraf et al. (2009) and Bernard et al. (2017), that resolving individual-level constraints for smallholder farmers may be insufficient given market-level forces.